-This additional first-year depreciation is available for qualified assets, which include new tangible property with a recovery period of 20 years or less (such as office furniture and equipment), off-the-shelf computer software, and water utility property.
+Bonus depreciation.
+This additional first-year depreciation is available for qualified assets, which include new tangible property with a recovery period of 20 years or less (such as office furniture and equipment), off-the-shelf computer software, QIP (see "QIP deduction," below), and water utility property.
 Under the TCJA, through Dec.
-31, 2026, the definition has been expanded to include used property and qualified film, television and live theatrical productions.
+31, 2026, the definition has been expanded to include used property and qualified film, television and theatrical productions.